Gualtiero Piccinini: Work

-Miscellaneous
+Select recognition

 Piccinini has received several grants, fellowships, and teaching releases, including two Scholars' Awards by the National Science Foundation.
-Piccinini has received several awards, including the 2019 Chancellor's Award for Research and Creativity from the University of Missouri–St. Louis, the 2018 K. Jon Barwise Prize from the American Philosophical Association, and the 2014 Herbert Simon award by the International Association of Computing and Philosophy.
+Piccinini has received several awards, including the 2026 Covey Award by the International Association for Computing and Philosophy, the 2019 Chancellor's Award for Research and Creativity from the University of Missouri–St. Louis, the 2018 K. Jon Barwise Prize from the American Philosophical Association, and the 2014 Herbert Simon award by the International Association of Computing and Philosophy.

 He is the founder of Brains, an academic group blog in the philosophy of mind, psychology, and neuroscience.
 He administered the blog until 2012.
 He is one of the founders of SLAPSA, a St. Louis-based organization for the philosophy of science, run by Piccinini, Carl Craver (Washington University in St. Louis) and Kent Staley (Saint Louis University).

 He is also a founder of ISPSM, a hub for connecting researchers around the globe in all areas of the philosophy of mind and related sciences, including but not limited to philosophy of psychology and philosophy of neuroscience.

 Piccinini has done editorial work for multiple academic journals, including: Cognitive Science, Humanities, Journal of Cognitive Science, and The Rutherford Journal.
-He is also Editor-in-chief of "Studies in Brain and Mind", a Springer book series.
+He is also editor-in-chief of "Studies in Brain and Mind", a Springer book series.
 He has held this position since 2010.